emelinachow-lgtm/expense-tracker-web-app/ReadMe.md

-# Budget Tracker
+# Expense Tracker

 A single-page web application that helps users monitor and categorise their personal spending.
-Users can log expenses, view spending breakdowns by category, and track monthly expenditure trends — all from one seamless dashboard.
+Users can log expenses, view spending breakdowns by category, and track monthly expenditure trends - all from one seamless dashboard.

 ---